MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nn-strmif-imediaseeking.md

 req.lib: Strmiids.lib
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IMediaSeeking
+ - strmif/IMediaSeeking
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Strmiids.lib
  - Strmiids.dll
 api_name:
  - IMediaSeeking
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IMediaSeeking interface

 ## -description

 The <code>IMediaSeeking</code> interface contains methods for seeking to a position within a stream, and for setting the playback rate.
 The Filter Graph Manager exposes this interface, and so do individual filters or pins.
 Applications should query the Filter Graph Manager for the interface.